puppetlabs/puppet-docs/source/guides/troubleshooting.markdown

 ### err: Exported resource Blah[$some\_title] cannot override local resource on node $nodename

-While this is not a classic "syntax" error, it is a annoying error none-the-less.
+While this is not a classic "syntax" error, it is a annoying error nonetheless.
 The actual error tells you that you have a local resource Blah[$some\_title] that puppet refuses to overwrite with a collected resource of the same name.
 What most often happens, that the same resource is exported by two nodes.
 One of them is